voodoo1010/simple-radio/README.md

 # Simple Radio

-A simple radio system implementation in Unity similar to the likes of Forza Horizon.
+A simple radio system implementation similar to the likes of Forza Horizon.

 Pre-requisites:

 - New Input System (for input)
 - DoTween (for animations of the UI)

+Usage:

+- Go to: `Assets\Features\MusicPlayer\Prefabs`
+- Drag n drop the prefab into a Canvas
+- Drag n drop your desired audio source
+- Play your scene
+- Press ‘P’ to change playlists (or stations as I like to call it)

 The system consists of two ScriptableObjects: `Playlist` and `Song` .
 Each `Playlist` contains the following data: